Your four-legged friend means the world to you. Trust us, we get it.

 How old is your cat?
 How is your cat's overall health?
 Is there any chance they may have ingested something poisonous?
-How often is the vomiting occurring or was it a one-time occurrence?
+How long has your cat been vomiting (several weeks, just once, etc.)?

 We firmly believe that it is better to be safe than sorry when it comes to your beloved four-legged companion.
 Again, no vomiting should be considered "normal."

 If you have any reason to believe that your cat's vomiting is a sign of something more severe, make an appointment with your veterinarian.